 Chicken Keeping the Flyte so Fancy way

-Chicken keeping is as easy as you want to make it.
-Chickens are outdoor birds, ancestrally jungle birds living in trees, and survive in all weathers very well, so we believe a simple common-sense approach is needed.
+Armed with the knowledge that chickens are outdoor birds, ancestrally jungle fowl living in trees, and surviving in all weathers very well, we believe a simple common-sense approach is needed.

 We must stress this is really only a basic guide to keeping poultry and there are many, many books on the market with far more comprehensive guidance than we can give here.
 You will find The Haynes Chicken Manual an excellent start-up book.